 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-While buying almond butter at the store is certainly convenient, I sometimes struggle to find a brand with a flavor I love.
-Trader Joe’s makes the best one I’ve tasted (their “raw” Almond Butter), but if you don’t have a store near you, this almond butter recipe is the next best thing.
+While buying almond butter at the store is convenient, the flavor is not always ideal.
+Trader Joe’s makes the best one I’ve tasted (I like their “raw” Almond Butter), but if you don’t have one of those stores near you, this almond butter recipe is the next best thing.

-There’s no added oil required, so all you’ll need is a little patience.
-(Less than 30 minutes, and most of that is hands-off.)
+No added oil is required, so all you’ll need is a little patience.
+It takes less than 30 minutes, and most of that time is hands-off!

-We use homemade almond butter on a weekly basis to make dairy-free lattes, vegan fudge, and creamy salad dressings.
+We use this homemade almond butter weekly to make dairy-free lattes, vegan fudge, and almond butter blondies.
 Once you try this recipe, you might find yourself using almond butter more often, too.
-I’ve included more ways to use it below!
+I’ve included even more ways to use it below!

 ⭐⭐⭐⭐⭐ Featured Review